TheChymera/mkstage4/README.md

 tar xvjpf archive_name.tar.bz2
 ```

-If you use -k option, extract src & modules separately
+If you use the `-k` option, extract `src` and the modules separately

 ```bash
 tar xvjpf archive_name.tar.bz2.kmod
 tar xvjpf archive_name.tar.bz2.ksrc
 ```

-If you have install pbzip2, you can extract parallelly with:
+If you have pbzip2 installed, you can extract using parallelization, with:

 ```bash
 tar -I pbzip2 -xvf archive_name.tar.bz2
 ```